ranghetti/sen2r/README.md

 Other specific functions can be used to run single steps separately:

   - [`s2_list()`](http://sen2r.ranghetti.info/reference/s2_list.html) to
-    retrieve the list of available Sentinel-2 products basing on input parameters;
+    retrieve the list of available Sentinel-2 products based on input parameters;
   - [`s2_download()`](http://sen2r.ranghetti.info/reference/s2_download.html)
     to download Sentinel-2 products;